ssm-lang/sslang/CONTRIBUTING.md

 ### Linting and Formatting

 To keep code on the main branch clean and consistent, you should always make sure to lint (with [Hlint][hlint]) and format (with [Brittany][brittany]) your code before merging any PR.
-You may invoke Hlint and Brittany manually, but the following [convenience aliases][setup-git-alias] are provided to coordinate with your development workflow.
+You may invoke Hlint and Brittany manually, but the following [convenience aliases][convenience-aliases] are provided to coordinate with your development workflow.

 To lint: